Maha1821/Swe363-project/README.md

 # Swe363-project
-This is our Front-end for the project for the course swe363
+This is our project for the course swe363

 THE FINAL PROJECT IS THE LATEST VERSION